Skip to main content

 How it works

-When a search or browse request returns results, the response includes a Link header containing preload hints for the featured_media images of the first results (up to 6 items).
+When a search or browse request returns results, the response includes a Link header with preload hints.
+These cover the featured_media images of the first results (up to 6 items).
 Each hint includes a responsive imagesrcset with multiple sizes so the browser can select the optimal resolution.
 Example response header:

 Link: <https://yourstore.com/cdn/shop/files/product.jpg>; rel="preload"; fetchpriority="high"; as="image"; imagesrcset="https://yourstore.com/cdn/shop/files/product.jpg?width=360 360w, https://yourstore.com/cdn/shop/files/product.jpg?width=540 540w, https://yourstore.com/cdn/shop/files/product.jpg?width=720 720w"; type="image/jpeg"